Alex-CodeLab/NodeMonitor/README.md

 Contributing
 This is a open-source, community project.
 Build whatever you want.
-Start with creating a ticket that describes the problem.
+Start with creating a ticket that describes a problem.

 ---------

 todo:
      - (lightweight) frontend
      - fix tests
      - add modules
+     - rrd for hour/day
      - write tests for websockets